X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 Since the Native Mode has a distinct BRK vector, you do not need to query the stack to dispatch a BRK vs IRQ interrupt.
 You can just handle each immediately.

+The RTI instruction is used to return from an interrupt.
+It pulls the values back off the stack (this varies, depending on the CPU mode) and returns to the pushed PC address.

+RTI

 See the [Vectors](#vectors) section for the break vector.